mbrsagor/pythonNote/README.md

 By default Linux and Mac OS install python 2.7.
 If you install python3 or more version you may follow this commands.

-##### Optional, PATH environment
+##### Optional PATH environment
-Set up PATH environment variable, if you used HomeBrew to install Python3, then HomeBrew already added PATH.
-Do not change PATH environment if you can launch python3 from terminal.
+Set up PATH environment variable, If you used HomeBrew to install Python3, then HomeBrew already added PATH.
+Do not Change PATH environment if you can launch python3 from the terminal.

 Add the following line to your `~/.profile` file

 `export PATH=/usr/local/bin:/usr/local/sbin:$PATH`
-Usually your Python installation directory looks like this, add it to your PATH
+Usually, your Python installation directory looks like this; add it to your PATH

 `PATH="/Library/Frameworks/Python.framework/Versions/3.6/bin:${PATH}"`